-- 2. Provost's Recommendation: I appreciate the thoughtful, positive, and constructive recommendations of the committee.
-There appears to be many research and educational benefits that will be realized through the consolidation, and I recommend moving forward with the move of P&A to the college of Engineering and Physical Sciences and the consolidation of the two departments. - E. Math & Statistics - 1.
-Key Points from Review Committee: No 2-13 committee was appointed for the proposed move of Mathematics & Statistics to the new College of Engineering and Physical Sciences - 2.
+Provost's Recommendation: I appreciate the thoughtful, positive, and constructive recommendations of the committee.
+There appears to be many research and educational benefits that will be realized through the consolidation, and I recommend moving forward with the move of P&A to the college of Engineering and Physical Sciences and the consolidation of the two departments, effective July 1, 2022.

+E. Math & Statistics

+1. Key Points from Review Committee: No 2-13 committee was appointed for the proposed move of Mathematics & Statistics to the new College of Engineering and Physical Sciences.

 Provost's Recommendation: I have heard of no opposition to the proposed move of Mathematics & Statistics to the new College of Engineering and Physical Sciences.
 I recommend proceeding with plans to move the department as proposed.
+Given that there were no objections to this proposed reorganization, it would seem appropriate to consider moving ahead with this change once implementation details have been worked out.